Comparability

 Comparability - geographical

-So far as it is known, no other countries have developed a similar workplace statistic.
+As far as is known, no other countries have developed a comparable workplace statistics

 Comparability over time

-From 2005 also secondary jobs as self-employed is included in the EiB.
+From 2004, secondary jobs held by self-employed individuals are also included in the statistics.

 Coherence - cross domain